Your browser is not supported or outdated so some features of the site might not be available.

 No

-The Beats companion app is disappointing.
-Like the Beats Solo3 Wireless and the Apple AirPods (1st generation) Truly Wireless, the Beats Studio3 have a few features available on iOS that aren't as well-implemented on Android.
+The Beats app is disappointing.
+Like the Beats Solo3 2019 Wireless and the Apple AirPods (1st generation) Truly Wireless, the app has a few features available on iOS that aren't as well-implemented on Android.
 On iOS, they connect with a pop-up that displays basic battery information.
 You can also disable the ANC in the Bluetooth settings.
-However, this setting isn't available on Android, which is a little disappointing.
+However, this setting isn't available on Android, which is disappointing.
 However, you can always manually switch off noise cancelling by pressing the power button twice.
+If you're an Android user, the more recent Beats Studio Pro Wireless offer the same in-app features for Android and iOS.

 Connectivity